Mister Terrific (Michael Holt) Explained

 Michael Holt is a superhero appearing in American comic books published by DC Comics.
 He is the second character to take up the Mister Terrific mantle.

-Echo Kellum portrayed a version of the character renamed Curtis Holt in the CW Arrowverse series Arrow, from the fourth to the final eighth season.
+Holt has been substantially adapted into media outside comics.
+Michael Beach, Hannibal Buress, and Kevin Michael Richardson, among others, have voiced the character in animated television series and films.
+Echo Kellum portrayed a version of the character renamed Curtis Holt in the CW Arrowverse series Arrow.
 Edi Gathegi will play the character in the 2025 film Superman, set in the DC Universe (DCU).

 Publication history